-Immediately north of the ByWard Market and Centretown, the Ottawa River separates Ontario and Quebec.
+Immediately north of the ByWard Market, the Ottawa River separates Ontario and Quebec.
 Just across the river is Gatineau.
 (Formerly known as Hull, the town changed its name to Gatineau in 2001.
 Many residents on both sides of the river still refer to it by its former name.)
 Gatineau can be reached by any one of five bridges.
 To the northwest, you'll find Gatineau Park, a large wilderness area containing the Kingsmere Estate, the former summer home of Canada's 10th prime minister, William Lyon Mackenzie King.

 In 1826, British Army engineers and troops, led by Lt.
 Col. John By, built barracks on what is now known as Parliament Hill.
 From this base of operations they constructed the Rideau Canal system, linking the Ottawa River to the St. Lawrence River and Lake Ontario many miles/kilometers to the south.
 The canal was built as an alternate shipping route between Toronto and Montreal, in case a U.S. invasion put the St. Lawrence in danger.